CP04042K/my-CTF-challenges/README.md

 # my-CTF-challenges
-Some CTF challenge that i made
+Some CTF challenges that i made

 ## freshman 2023